Rosendale cement: Composition

 Rosendale natural cement from the Rosendale area was produced from fine-grained, high silica and alumina dolomite mined from the Rosendale and Whiteport Members of the late Silurian Rondout Formation.
 Although composition varied, one text quotes CaCO3 45.91%, MgCO3 25.14%, silica and insoluble 15.37%, Al2O3 and Fe2O3 11.38%, water and undetermined 1.20%.

 Production

+At its peak, there were over a dozen mines in the area, which required a large number of workers.
+The majority of this labor force were foreign-born Irish.

 Mining

 Room and pillar mining was utilized in the majority of Rosendale area mines, though there are examples of open quarries.
 A combination of blasting and hand tools, such as sledge hammers, were used at the height of production to extract the dolomite, which was transported to the surface via steam hoists, and then to nearby kilns by narrow gauge rail for calcination.

 Calcination and grinding

 Natural cement is produced in a process that begins with the calcination of crushed dolomite in large brick kilns, fired initially by wood and then by coal transported to Rosendale by the D&H canal.
 The resulting clinker is ground into progressively smaller particles.
 The final product is a fine powder of 50 mesh size.
 Unlike Portland cement, Rosendale cement does not require mixing of chemical additives.
 Historically, this natural cement product was packaged in paper-lined wooden barrels weighing 300 lbs, or in heavy canvas bags.